Gaggan – Asia’s Best Restaurant Serves Progressive Indian Cuisine In Bangkok

-[Bangkok, Thailand] Gaggan is named THE BEST restaurant in Asia’s 50 Best Restaurants, twice in consecutive years, winning over highly-regarded restaurants such as Les Créations de Narisawa and Restaurant Andre.
+[Bangkok, Thailand] Gaggan is named THE BEST restaurant in Asia’s 50 Best Restaurants, 3 times in consecutive years, winning over highly-regarded restaurants such as Les Créations de Narisawa and Restaurant Andre.

 “Really?
 It is good, but first?” was the type of response some of my friends gave.

 Gaggan is in the sweet spot of serving ‘exotic’ Indian food in the colourful and highly-accessible Bangkok, and has gone El Bulli-inspired molecular – which judges may be inclined to currently.

 I have tried it twice.
 Once before all the limelight (but was already famous); the next more recently.

 Here’s the difference: the theatrics have definitely increased.

 Almost every dish required some form of syringing, hitting, opening up, with liquid nitrogen etc etc. They might have overdone it a few notches.
 The story from the start to the end of the menu wasn’t as strong.
 (Sorry Chef!)

 Gaggan means “sky” in Hindi, and this 70-year old restored bungalow of sorts, with green gardens, comfortable rooms and cane furniture, made me feel that I was visiting a very wealthy friend.